 AXA Business Insurance Feefo

 Perhaps more reliable is the Feefo data, since it's specific to AXA business insurance products (not the company as a whole).
-AXA business insurance has earned an impressive 4.5 stars out of 5 at Feefo based on over 2,500 customers, with nearly 8 out of 10 customers giving AXA business insurance 5 stars indicating a great experience.
+AXA business insurance has earned an impressive 4.5 stars out of 5 at Feefo based on around 1,000 customers in the past year, with nearly 8 out of 10 customers giving AXA business insurance 5 stars indicating a great experience.

 But when something does go wrong, what problems do customers have?
 The most common complaints we saw had to do with the renewals process, but overall there were very few complaints.
 We'd say that whichever business insurance company you go with, just be on top of your renewal—in the land of insurance, it's inevitable that renewal prices sometimes increase unexpectedly.
 Anyway, here is a sample of what customers have to say to give you a feel for being an AXA business insurance customer: